TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Color/Index.rst

 ..  versionadded:: 13.0

-:ref:`Color palettes <t3tsconfig:pagecolorpalettes>` can be defined via :ref:`page TSconfig <setting-page-tsconfig>`.
+:ref:`Color palettes <t3tsconfig:pagecolorpalettes>` can be defined via :ref:`page TSconfig <t3tsconfig:setting-page-tsconfig>`.
 This way, for example, colors defined in a corporate design can be made accessible in an easy way.

 Examples
 ========